-But what if you weren't lucky enough to be raised bilingual?
+But what about people who were not lucky enough to have been raised bilingual?
 Scientists and educators know that it becomes far harder to learn a new language after puberty.

-Partly that's because adults' brains are so bombarded with other demands that we don't give learning a new language the same attention that a young child does, Bialystok said.
+Partly that's because adults' brains are so bombarded with other demands that they do not give learning a new language the same attention that a young child does, Bialystok said.